-Feeling lazy?
+Feeling lazed and dazed?
 We have teamed up with GrubHub, Doordash, and Ubereats for online delivery services.
 Additional delivery services coming in the near future.
 Hang tight

 We like options.
 All four locations give you a choice of locally roasted beans.
-We proudly serve both Sightglass and Equator craft coffee.
-Both companies recognized for their excellence.
+We proudly serve Equator craft coffee.
+Equator was recognized for their excellence at White House by President Barack Obama.
 Now you have a one stop shop for choices.
-Light-medium and dark roasts.
-Enjoy!
+We offer select blends and single origin coffees.

 Pastas, cheeses and craft pizzas made from scratch